PROTECT. SERVE. RESPECT.

 We promote and cultivate interdisciplinary research and discourse on a range of issues and make that accessible to policy makers, practitioners, and the community members, including the following:

 “To Protect and Serve” is the mantra of policing in America.
 Each day, most officers serve with honor and integrity while safeguarding the lives of our citizens.
-Often in harm’s way, these brave men and women render countless acts of service to the community that often go unnoticed.
+Often in harm’s way, these brave officers render countless acts of service to the community that often go unnoticed.

 As officer’s reported fears of some minorities grow, so does the anger and disdain that members of this community have toward the police.